Commentary: Hate cannot be an appropriate response to the Christchurch shootings

 Last week, the world watched in shock as a gunman killed 50 people and injured dozens more after attacking two mosques in New Zealand.

-It opened the world’s eyes to the dangers of ring-wing extremism, a phenomenon that while not new, has come into sharper focus with the shootings and certain responses to the terrible tragedy.
+It opened the world’s eyes to the dangers of right-wing extremism, a phenomenon that while not new, has come into sharper focus with the shootings and certain responses to the terrible tragedy.

 The attack drew widespread ire and anger, but as the families of the 50 dead mourned their dead, the senseless act has somehow opened the doors for people to spread hate.